 - Even though the doll’s outer layers depend on prefrontal functioning and an increasing self–other distinction, these outer layers remain connected to its inner core.Putting the altruism back into altruism: the evolution of empathy

-Knowing how the other person feels and what they might be thinking.
+Knowing what the other person might be thinking and how they feel.

 The understanding of a person’s predicament and feel with them,

 as well as be spontaneously moved to help if needed.